-As part of a fifth year drawing studio at Rice, I was tasked to design a modernist house in the style of Mies van der Rohe.
-The client is a couple in Houston, Texas looking for a single story empty-nester home.
+As part of a fifth-year drawing studio at Rice, I was tasked to design a modernist house in the style of Mies van der Rohe.
+The client is a couple in Houston, Texas looking for a single-story empty-nester home.
 The house is an open-plan design with the core services (bathroom, kitchen, laundry, mechanical, storage, intersecting with the living and resting spaces.
-Based on a 24×24 grid module, the home features a study, fireplace, a yard, private garden, and two car garage for the couple.
+Based on a 24×24 foot grid module, the home features a study, a fireplace, a yard, a private garden, and two-car garage for the couple.
 This class allowed me to improve my skills at hand drawing and helped me realize its meditative benefit in the design process.
-Hand drawing is one of the most important design skill for architects of all ages, the thread that connects our profession over thousands of years.
+Hand drawing is one of the most important design skills for architects of all ages, the thread that connects our profession over thousands of years.